Are you looking for the best places to stop on a Vancouver Island road trip? We’ve got you covered!

 Since it’s such a small settlement, and the coastal attractions will likely be part of your day trip driving Highway 14 from Sooke to Port Renfrew, I recommend booking accommodation in Sooke the night before, then in Port Renfrew for the next night.

-Unless you prefer beach camping.
-In that case camp on Mystic Beach or Sombrio Beach (permit required).
+If you prefer beach camping, you can camp on Mystic Beach or Sombrio Beach (permit required).

 Port Renfrew is the “tree capital” of Canada because you find some of the oldest trees in the country nearby.